cn0047/stash/ed/arc/ddd.md

 It provides communication between layers, implements persistence for business objects, contains supporting libraries for the user interface layer, etc.
-(Order is a domain concept whereas Table, Column and so on are infrastructure concerns.)
+(Order is a domain concept, whereas Table and Column and so on are infrastructure concerns).
-(Here we put all the implementations of the interfaces defined in the domain layer.)
+(Here we put all the implementations of the interfaces defined in the domain layer).

 Example:
 ````